lucas-tortora/wallet.rs/documentation/docs/getting_started/getting_started.md

 ---
 description: 'The `wallet.rs` library is written in Rust.
-You can also find three bindings written in Node.js and Python'
+You can also find bindings written in Node.js and Python'
 image: /img/logo/wallet_light.png
 keywords: